Codecademy/docs/content/kotlin/concepts/hashmap/terms/get/get.md

 ---
 Title: '.get()'
-Description: 'The get function is used to retrieve the value associated with a particular key in a HashMap.'
+Description: 'Retrieves the value associated with a particular key in a HashMap.'
 Subjects:
   - 'Computer Science'
 Tags: